byPG/Digital_Animated_Banners/README.md

 # Digital_Animated_Banners

-Introduction and exercises using GSAP3
+- Introduction and exercises using GSAP3,
+- banners in Adobe Animate with using GSAP 2.0.